 Frequently Asked Questions

-Industry average is 85-92% for AMR fleets with basic maintenance programs.
-Top-performing operations achieve 95-98% through mature PM programs, predictive maintenance, and rapid response processes.
-New deployments (first 90 days) typically run 75-85% as teams learn the system and optimize configurations.
+Industry average is 85–92% for AMR fleets with basic maintenance programs.
+Top-performing operations achieve 95–98% through mature preventive maintenance, predictive analytics, and rapid escalation processes.
+New deployments typically run 75–85% during the first 90 days.

-It depends on the operation.
-For a warehouse processing 10,000 orders per day with 30 AMRs, each robot down costs roughly $200-$500/hour in reduced throughput and compensating labor.
-For a manufacturing cobot cell producing $2,000/hour in output, downtime cost equals that full output loss.
-Calculate your specific cost: (hourly throughput value) × (percent of throughput dependent on the robot).
+For a warehouse processing 10,000 orders per day with 30 AMRs, each robot down costs $200–$500/hour in reduced throughput and compensating labor.
+For a manufacturing cobot cell producing $2,000/hour in output, downtime cost equals the full output loss.
+Calculate yours: hourly throughput value multiplied by the percent dependent on the robot.

-If your fleet has 15+ robots and your unplanned downtime exceeds 10%, predictive maintenance tools typically pay for themselves within 6-12 months.
-Below 15 robots, the data volume may be insufficient for reliable predictions.
-Start with basic condition monitoring (battery health, motor current trending) before investing in AI-powered platforms.
+Invest when your fleet exceeds 15 robots and unplanned downtime is above 10%.
+Platforms like Augury, Uptake, and Senseye cost $500–$2,000 per robot per year and typically pay for themselves within 6–12 months.
+Below 15 robots, data volume may be insufficient for reliable AI-powered predictions.